-Can an ex's debt problems affect your credit rating?
+Can a partner's debt problems affect my credit rating?

 "I RECENTLY split up with someone who had quite bad debt problems, we lived together and had a joint current account.
 Could this affect my credit score?"